Asif-MushtaqAA/DNN/README.md

 Visualiser script allows to visualise the inferred flow field.
 Run the console in the Visualiser folder.
 Example implementation can be found in the respective scripts.

-Note- make sure to use correct paths and download the trained DNN model frm google drive.
+Note- make sure to use correct paths and download the trained DNN model from google drive.